fogine/serviser-restfulness/README.md

 #### spetial `_embed` query parameter

 Accepted by all GET routes.
-Eager loads associated One to One resources.
+Eager loads associated One to One resources (embedding collections is not supported).
 Examples:
 - `GET posts/1?_embed=user` - embeds whole user resource in the response - meaning embeds all properties defined as part of `responseProperties` user resource option
 - `GET posts/1?_embed=user.username,user.id` - embeds user username and id in the response